Comparisons

 AspectCard SortingTree Testing

-Question"How should we organize this?""Can users find things?"
+Question"How should we organize this?""Can users find things successfully?"

 When to Use Card Sorting